jundalisay/sp/content/en/bio/principles/intro/chapter-04.md

 If we applied this system to humans, then a 20-year old man will not only have 20 selves and not even 7,300 selves (20 * 365), but 630,720,000 selves if his smallest perception is in seconds!
 If humans live for 100 years, then each human soul will experience 3,153,600,000 selves in a lifetime, and even more if we can naturally perceive milliseconds and remember what happened in each millisecond.

 {{< img src="/photos/psych/schizo.jpg" cap="A soul can have many selves (instances).
-This is most evident among Westerners who have a liberalized culture and not so much in Asian culture where the selves are controlled by tradition" alt="crazy">}}
+This is most evident among Westerners who have a liberalized culture and not so much in Asian culture where the selves are controlled or harmonized by tradition.
+'Control' implies Negative force, while 'harmonized' implies Positive" alt="crazy">}}

 This dynamic idea of the self is very important because it serves as the foundation for Book 2 where Hume discusses the nature of emotions, and Book 3 which is about Morals.

-- When applied to mental health, this explains the root cause of personality disorders such as split personality.
+- When applied to mental health, this explains the root cause of personality disorders such as split personality, the metaphysical root causes of which are unknown to Western Medical science
 - When applied to society, it explains social cycles or why revolutions, civil war, recessions, financial crises happen.
 We can say that a civil war is the fight between the two personalities of a single society.
+Again, Western Sociology is ignorant of the root causes, as proven by the failure of the League of Nations and the United Nations to prevent war and other problems that afflict humanity

 Hume's concept of the self is fully compatible with:
 - Socrates' concept of the soul, and